Tooth extraction stages of healing

 What we are describing is the normal healing process in a healthy adult.
-There are health conditions and risk factors that can influence the healing process and cause a delay in various phases.
+Health conditions and risk factors can influence the healing process and cause tooth extraction complications.
 Your dental surgeon will inform you of any health conditions or risk factors you have that could slow down your healing from a tooth extraction.

 STAGE ONE – Haemostasis